HART-Avionics/docs/docs/project_structure/1.0_avionics/1.2_payload/1.2.3_data_collection_and_recovery_systems/1.2.3.3_camera/Camera.md

 Camera
 ========
 <!-- Block Definition -->
-Record video through a window in the side of the rocket
+The camera records video of the flight through a small window in the side of the rocket.

 Inputs
 --------